DIY Wedding Hacks to Save Money and Stress

 Handmade Decorations: Personal Touches Go a Long Way

-Look online for tutorials that spark your creativity.
+Look online for tutorials to spark your creativity.
 Crafting simple items like name cards or photo backdrops can be done with just a few basic supplies from local craft stores or even thrift shops.

 To avoid overwhelming yourself, schedule dedicated crafting weekends in the months leading up to your wedding.
-This approach will help eliminate the stress that comes from last-minute projects.
+This will help eliminate the stress that comes from last-minute projects.

 Dessert Delights: Bake Your Sweet Treats